 The available weekly reports are:

 - Top 20 Domains Requested — This chart shows the top 20 domains requested for the selected week.
+To hide a domain from the chart, click the domain name on the right.

 - Requests per Hour — This chart shows the number of DNS requests per hour for the selected week.